Selected Correspondence Vineeto

 Most jokes I can’t laugh at.
 Most jokes are built on either the suffering of people or them being malicious.
 I just can’t find the joke.
 Also, there is neither boredom nor any other emotional tension that needs to be ‘healed’ or relieved with a joke.
 Living in delight, laughter is simply part of the day, as are interesting conversations, thrilling investigations, juicy sex and tasty food.
 Humour may not be something you find much in my writing – but then, my intent to writing something is different.
 When I write here on the list, my intent is to convey something of the magic I experience being free of beliefs and emotions, and to describe how I got here.

-There is no malice and sorrow in the physical universe.
+VINEETO: There is no malice and sorrow in the physical universe.
 There is no such thing as right or wrong, good or bad, sadness, grief, compassion, love, or any other feeling in the physical universe.
 These are feelings that are in human beings only (and in a rudimentary form in some animals).
-They are both the product and the very substance of the psychological and psychic entity within the human body.
-So when you rid yourself of this alien entity in the human body, when there is no malice and sorrow in this human body, the perfection and benevolence become apparent.
+Feelings and instincts are both the product and the very substance of the psychological and psychic entity within the human body.
+So when you rid yourself from this alien entity within the human body, when there is no malice and sorrow in this human body, the perfection and benevolence become apparent.
 It is the Human Condition that prevents human beings from being as pure and perfect as the physical universe and thus from experiencing the purity, perfection and benevolence of this infinite magnificence of the actual world.

 Actualism Homepage